-Effect where previous offence charged was without aggravation of special plea postpone the commencement of or to adjourn any trial, the court may, from time to time, postpone or adjourn the same on such terms as it thinks fit for such time as it considers reasonable, and may remand the accused to the prison or other place of security, or may admit the accused to bail.
+Effect where previous offence charged was without aggravation special plea to time, postpone or adjourn the same on such terms as it thinks fit for such time as it considers reasonable, and may remand the accused to the prison or other place of security, or may admit the accused to bail.
 During any remand the court may, at any time, order the accused to be brought before it.

-Use of depositions, etc., on former trial, or trial
+Use of depositions, etc., on former trial, or trial of